nw0106/HLT_Portfolio/README.md

 ## Portfolio Assignment 2: Guessing Game
 [Here](nlw180001WordGuess.py) is the link to the file for the game.
 [Here](anat19.txt) is the text file that accompanies it.

+## Portfolio Assignment 3: WordNet
+[Here](nlw180001WordNetPDF.pdf) is the link to a PDF version of a Python Notebook showing my experiments with WordNet.